 Group 12A Poster Presentation by Publishing | May 30, 2020 | COVID-19 Innovation Programme, Poster Presentations | 5 comments 5 Comments Rob Campbell on May 30, 2020 at 3:21 pm Hey, I really like that you made your own interpretation of the RCVS triage flowchart, as I definitely found the original a tad confusing.
 What did you all think of the original flowchart, did it make sense?
 Was there any parts that left too much ambiguity?
-Great job guys, Dr Rob Reply Dhruv Thakral on June 1, 2020 at 5:40 pm I think the original did make sense.
+Great job guys, Dr Rob Log in to Reply Dhruv Thakral on June 1, 2020 at 5:40 pm I think the original did make sense.
 I did get a bit confused about one part that was saying to treat the animal if it important for the food chain but did not advise against treating even if you were at risk.
-Reply Alexander Davies on May 31, 2020 at 9:50 am Hello!
+Log in to Reply Alexander Davies on May 31, 2020 at 9:50 am Hello!
 Great poster team, it was easy to follow.
 Your use of the RCVS flow diagram and association with different veterinary specialities (farmers, breeders) was interesting.
 I like that in your debate you used the RCVS declaration in your professional reasoning.
 I wonder if you agree or not with me that vaccines perhaps are not as ‘routine’ as they have been labelled?
 In the case of COVID there is enormous pressure to develop and implement a vaccine to immunologically protect the human population.
 We have numerous vaccines for animals (some for zoonotic conditions) that are not being used right now.
-Reply Ellie Campbell on May 31, 2020 at 10:11 am The layout of your poster is so clear well done!
+Log in to Reply Ellie Campbell on May 31, 2020 at 10:11 am The layout of your poster is so clear well done!
 I was wondering what the outcome of your ethical debate was?
 And what changes to veterinary practice procedure did you find?
-Ellie Reply Abbie Clark on June 1, 2020 at 6:06 pm Thanks!
+Ellie Log in to Reply Abbie Clark on June 1, 2020 at 6:06 pm Thanks!
 I definitely think that more importance should be placed on vaccinations.
 During COVID 19 I understand that carrying out “routine” procedures such as vaccinations may increase the risk of spreading the virus but if vaccinations are not given that could cause outbreaks of diseases which could result in more trips to the vets, which would then put more vets etc at risk of COVID, not to mention the impact on the animals getting the diseases.
-Same goes for zoonotic conditions but obviously they would have an even greater impact as people that get them would have to go to hospitals, putting further strain on the NHS Reply Submit a Comment Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Save my name, email, and website in this browser for the next time I comment.
+Same goes for zoonotic conditions but obviously they would have an even greater impact as people that get them would have to go to hospitals, putting further strain on the NHS Log in to Reply Submit a Comment Cancel replyYou must be logged in to post a comment.
 Notify me of followup comments via e-mail.
 You can also subscribe without commenting.